microsoft/MaskFlownet/README.md

 ## Inferrence on New Data

 For those who do not wish to train the model and would purely like to obtain flow images from a pretrained model on their own data, please use predict_new_data.py.
-You do not need to download any of the optical flow datasets to use predict_new_data.py, although you will have to additionally need to pip install pyflow and moviepy.
+You do not need to download any of the optical flow datasets to use predict_new_data.py, although you will have to additionally pip install flow_vis and moviepy.
 The functions provide a means to load a model and perform inference on a given pair of images or to obtain a series of flow images corresponding to the movement between component images of a given video without the need to download optical flow datasets.
 These can be called from another script or you can call the program from a terminal/Anaconda prompt like so:

 - to obtain a video composed of the flow images corresponding to `input_video.mp4`, run `python predict_new_data.py C:/Users/my_username/flow_video_filepath.mp4 MaskFlownet.yaml --video_filepath C:/Users/my_username/input_video.mp4 -g 0 -c 8caNov12`